O.C. Tanner (company): Olympics

 In preparation for the 2002 Winter Olympics, O.C.
 Tanner was commissioned by the United States Olympic Committee to create the medals for the winning athletes in each event.

+Retail Operations

 In 2003, O.C.
 Tanner acquired the Hansen Planetarium building.
 Listed on the National Register of Historic Places in 1979, the building was previously used as the Salt Lake city library until the 1960s, when it was renovated to become Hansen Planetarium.
 Following the purchase, O.C.
 Tanner renovated the building to serve as a new company main jewelry store.
 The new store opened in 2009.

-In 2014, O.C.
-Tanner announced Tanner Labs, a new research and development arm of the company.
-The company intended to increase software innovation in the company workforce.
 O.C.
-Tanner switched focus from a manufacturing company to a software company providing clients with recognition software for their employees.
-O.C.
-Tanner was an early innovator in the recognition software space, and is seen as a major player.
-Their tag line is "Help people Thrive at work".

-In May 2019, O.C.
-Tanner designed a copper spike replica of the original Golden spike ceremonially driven at the joining of the First transcontinental railroad.
-This was in conjunction with the 150th anniversary celebration of the joining held at Golden Spike National Historical Park.
-Following the ceremonies, the spike was placed on display in the Utah State Capitol.

-Obert Tanner remained actively involved with the company until his death in 1993.
-His daughter, Carolyn Tanner Irish, remained as chairperson of the board of the company until her death in 2021.
+Tanner operates another jewelry retail location in Park City, Utah.